rjferguson21/big-bang/.gitlab/merge_request_templates/package_owner.md

 ## Package Changes

 What package changes are included with this merge request?
+The more detail here the better!

-The more detail here the better! **Links to the MRs that are included are required**.
+**Links to the MRs that included in the tag bump are required**.

-If the package is set up for release, link the tagged release here.
+If the package is set up for releases, link the release associated with the tag here.

 ## Additional Details